dineshgopal29/finding-tilly/blog_post.md

 Creating Finding Tilly was a journey that combined educational theory, software development, and user experience design for a unique audience.
 The result is more than just a game—it's a learning tool that makes education engaging and accessible for young children.

 By leveraging React's component architecture and Context API, we built a scalable application that can grow with additional features while maintaining its educational integrity.
-The emoji-based visual system and carefully designed user experience create an engaging environment where learning happens naturally through play.
+The emoji-based visual system, carefully designed user experience, and dynamic puzzle generation create an engaging environment where learning happens naturally through play.

 Most importantly, Finding Tilly demonstrates that educational applications don't need to sacrifice fun for learning—with thoughtful design, they can achieve both simultaneously.